Now Accepting Summer 2016 FLP Proposals!

 Faculty leaders should contact a provider with a site in the desired country and give them details about the program they wish to put together such as a rough itinerary, desired style of accommodations and classroom space, and what kinds of excursions or trips they would like to include.
 Faculty can be as vague or as specific as they would like and the provider will work with their on-site team to put together a complete itinerary with costs which will be added to the overall FLP program fee.
 Eventually, if the faculty leader elects to utilize a provider’s services, a contract will be drawn up that the provider, the faculty leader, and SJSU must sign off on.
 FLP Office staff can assist with this process if there are any questions or concerns.
 A list of reputable providers that have worked with SJSU in the past may be found in the FLP Provider List.

 Regarding student transportation to and from the program location, faculty leaders can choose to either let the students arrange transportation themselves or organize group travel.
 Each method has its pros and cons, but for most FLPs, faculty leaders tend to let the students arrange travel themselves and just be responsible for showing up in-country on the program start date at a pre-determined location.

 All faculty must submit a completed FLP Proposal which includes the following three parts:

-- FLP Proposal and Renewal Application Form (pdf) — This form requires basic program information such as dates, course numbers, units, etc.
+- FLP Proposal Form (pdf) — This form requires basic program information such as dates, course numbers, units, etc.

 - Budget Worksheet (xlsx) — An interactive excel worksheet where faculty leaders list itemized estimated program costs and the worksheet automatically calculates the total program cost and cost per student.
 Please see Instructions for Preparing a FLP Budget for more information.